 For three weeks each January the Festival offers a rich program of around 80 events involving upwards of 500 artists from Australia and abroad covering dance, theatre, music, visual arts, crossmedia and forums.
 In any given year, it makes use of most of the main theatres across the city including Sydney Theatre, CarriageWorks, City Recital Hall, venues at the Sydney Opera House and in Parramatta.
 Where?
 Sydney, NSW When ?
 Next Festival 2016.
 More

 Since its launch in 1960, the Festival has created a strong tradition of innovation and inspirational performances, drawing on selections of very diverse art forms from across Australia and around the world.
 The festival is held in March of every ‘even' year and presents a rich and diverse program of international and Australian cultural performers and events.
 Where?
 Adelaide.
 SA When?
-Adelaide Festival runs for 17 days and nights from 27 Feb to Sunday March 15, 2015.
+Adelaide Festival runs for 17 days and nights fromlate February to mid-March, 2016.
 More

 The Muster is unique in that it is the only “all Australian” country music festival in Australia.
 Chad Morgan, Terry Gordon, Owen Blundell, Reg Poole and Pixie Jenkins who all appeared at the first Muster and will again be on stage together for the 30th festival along with Bec Hance, Justin Standley, Brian Letton, Keith Jamieson and Charmaine Pout.
 When?
-31st January - 1st February Where?
+Last weekend in January Where?
 Bungendore, NSW.
 More

 For five days Exhibition Park in Canberra becomes a magic place, filled with colour and sound.
 Hundreds of the world's best musicians perform daily, in a non-stop flow of entertainment across twenty two fabulous venues.
 Every day is packed with workshops and sessions, where you can join in the dancing, singing and playing and become part of the celebration.
 It's all there for you; once you've bought your ticket and come through the gates you won't need to leave.
 When?
-2-6 April, 2015 Where?
+Easter Weekend each year Where?
 Exhibition Park, Canberra, ACT More

 10 Days in The Towers Festival an annual event that brings the historic North Queensland town of Charters Towers to life in a very unique way.